isovera/isovera.github.io/drupal-design-guide/index.md

 ## Content-Driven Design

 Design prototypes need placeholder text and graphics.
 In this section, we recommend spending the additional time to engage the client to obtain real client content for the production website.
-This makes us more dependent on a busy, or possibly, unmotivated client, but it is critical to the implementation and long-term success of the project.
+This makes us more dependent on a busy or possibly unmotivated client, but it is critical to the implementation and long-term success of the project.

 ### Use real, representative content